Kirill Kedrinski - Fotolia

 The typical VDI storage system must be able to handle morning boot storms, antivirus scans, software updates, system backups and unpredictable user workflows.

 Higher storage densities can also require increased power and cooling resources and can strain the network when it tries to handle the traffic filtering in and out of the storage system.
 If an organization consolidates its data centers into a few regional locations, users are likely to experience even greater latency, depending on proximity.

 VDI can also strain network resources, because all the desktop data travels back and forth between the data center and the client.
 To complicate matters, many organizations work with network infrastructures that were in place before VDI existed.
 Administrators can augment those networks, but the basic architecture was still conceived without VDI in mind.
 Other hardware components can also lead to poor performance, such as having servers in place that cannot meet processing demands.

-Network latency can cause performance problems as well.
+Network latency can significantly deter user experience as well.
 It can make multimedia apps almost unusable, especially when supersized files are involved.
 To address these issues, vendors use complex workarounds, such as bypassing the remote protocol when directing the video stream to the client.
 Unfortunately this means running the video player on the client, which undercuts the benefits of desktop virtualization.

 Test your knowledge of mobile VDI access